anitha0203/AI-ML/ML_Practice/README.md

 -   β₁, β₂, β₃, ..., βₚ are the coefficients (slopes) associated with each predictor variable, representing the change in Y for a one-unit change in the corresponding predictor variable.
 -   ε is the error term, representing the unexplained variation in Y.

+        w = np.zeros(X.shape[1])  # Weights
+        b = 0  # Bias
+        learning_rate = 0.01
+        num_epochs = 1000

+    This section initializes the parameters for a linear regression model. w represents the weights for the features, b is the bias term, learning_rate is the step size for gradient descent, and num_epochs is the number of training iterations.

-##  Polynomial Linear Regression
+##  Polynomial Regression

-Polynomial Linear Regression, often referred to as Polynomial Regression, is a regression technique that extends Simple Linear Regression.
+Polynomial Regression, often referred to as Polynomial Regression, is a regression technique that extends Simple Linear Regression.
 It is particularly useful when the relationship between variables does not follow a linear pattern but appears to be curvilinear.

 Y = β₀ + β₁X + β₂X² + β₃X³ + ... + βₚXᵖ + ε